Marjorie Strider: Biography

-Around this time Strider made chocolate casts of Patty Oldenburg's breasts for Claes's birthday (a plaster version was later acquired by Sol LeWitt).
+Around this time, for Claes Oldenburg's birthday, Strider made chocolate casts of Patty Mucha Oldenburg's breasts (a plaster version was later acquired by Sol LeWitt).
 Perhaps it was her intimate friendship with the Oldenburgs that led Strider to redirect her artistic focus from hard sculptural paintings to soft sculpture in the 1970s.
 She made site-specific installations of unbridled polyurethane foam that tumbled out of windows (Building Work 1976, PS1) or oozed down a spiral staircase (Blue Sky 1976, Clocktower Gallery).
 At times her renegade pours incorporated domestic objects (brooms, groceries, teapots), while others remained totally amorphous.
 These works are similar in style and intent to Lynda Benglis' floor paintings and soft sculptures of the same era.

 From 1982 to 1985, a retrospective of her work toured museums and universities across the United States.
 Venues included: SculptureCenter, New York; Gibbes Museum of Art, Charleston, South Carolina; Joslyn Art Museum, Omaha, Nebraska; Museum of Art, University of Arizona, Tucson; and the McNay Art Museum, San Antonio, Texas.
 In the 1990s, she began to make paintings with tactile surfaces that were more Abstract Expressionist than Pop.
 In 2009 she revisited her original girlie theme, painting new examples which she exhibited at the Bridge Gallery, New York.

 Marjorie Strider died at her home in Saugerties, New York, on August 27, 2014.